Values for Substitution Variables

 When you enter a value for a substitution variable in the Value column, best practice is to enclose the value in double quotation marks.
 For example: "1100".

-The substitution variables are categorized in the subsequent tables.
-The tables provide important details for each variable:
+The substitution variables are categorized in the subsequent tables, and they provide important details for each variable:

 Substitution Variables for Setup

-The following table lists the substitution variables that require values for setup during implementation and important details for each variable:
+The following table lists the substitution variables that you need to set up during implementation, along with important details for each variable:

 Substitution Variable